gregoire-petitalot/cours-git-tp/foo.md

-Hello the world !
+Hello the world, I'm Kaël !
 We’re trying git at School !
 With the fabulous @Nek- <3.